 - Keep pigs warm, dry, and FREE FROM EXPOSURE TO DRAFTS.

-- Start providing FRM Baby Pig Starter at 7 days of age.
+- Start providing a Baby Pig Starter feed at 7 days of age.
+(FRM no longer manufactures a Baby Pig Starter)

 The period after weaning is an extremely critical period which will greatly influence the overall performance and profit of the market hog.
 Everything must be done to minimize the post-weaning slump.